mizumoto-cn/ratingo/README.md

 ### CI/CD

-The project is developed on GitHub, and the CI/CD is done by GitHub Actions.
+The project is developed on GitHub, and the CI/CD will be done by GitHub Actions.

 Auto build and deploy to the server when a new commit is pushed to the master branch.